tomms17/QuickFrame/README.md

 scikit-learn

 ## License
-This code is provided under the MIT License.
+This code is provided under the GNU GPLv3 License.
 Feel free to use, modify, or distribute it according to your needs.